Glenda Mitchell, BS, MLS

 Nashville, TN 37013

-Glenda Mitchell, BS, MLS, is a Federal Learning Consultant at Oracle Financial Services Software Limited, where she delivers high-quality learning solutions to federal clients.
-In her role, she leverages her expertise in services sales, customer relationship management, and technical problem solving to train medical personnel at VA facilities nationwide on new electronic health record systems.
-With over five years in this position, Glenda combines hands-on program development with strategic project management, ensuring that learning initiatives are effective, compliant, and aligned with federal client goals.
+Glenda Mitchell, BS, MLS, serves as a Federal Learning Consultant at Oracle Financial Services Software Limited, providing superior learning solutions to federal clients.
+In her position, she leverages her proficiency in service sales, customer relationship management, and technical problem-solving to train medical staff at VA facilities nationwide on new electronic health record systems.
+With more than five years in this role, Glenda integrates practical program development with strategic project management, guaranteeing that educational initiatives are efficient, compliant, and aligned with federal client objectives.
+Prior to her tenure at Oracle, Glenda cultivated a notable career in the nonprofit sector, collaborating internationally with organizations such as Covenant House New Orleans and post-Katrina recovery initiatives.
+She has occupied leadership positions in project management, housing coordination, and youth program development, overseeing budgets, resources, and large-scale events across various states.

-Glenda holds a Bachelor’s degree in International Business from Arizona State University, a Master’s degree in International Business Law from University of Oklahoma, and is pursuing a doctoral degree at George Fox University, anticipating graduation in 2027.
-Beyond her professional work, she is committed to advocacy for elderly residents in nursing homes, developing national platforms and training manuals to engage community organizations as advocates.
-Her career reflects a blend of technical expertise, leadership, and a dedication to improving systems and outcomes for underserved populations.
+This experience cultivated in her a fervor for advocacy and community involvement, which continues to shape her training and organizational development methodology today.
+Glenda possesses a bachelor's degree in international business from Arizona State University and a master's degree in international business law from the University of Oklahoma and is currently pursuing a doctoral degree at Jake’s Divinity School in partnership with George Fox University, expected to be completed in 2027.
+In addition to her professional endeavors, she is dedicated to advocating for elderly residents in nursing homes and to creating national platforms to mobilize community organizations as advocates.
+Her career exemplifies a synthesis of technical proficiency, leadership, and a commitment to enhancing systems and outcomes for marginalized populations.

 • Oracle Certified (4 certifications in EHR system)